Southwest Airlines is the best option for anyone looking to fly or vacation on a budget.

 Bonus: Use Rapid Reward Points to Get TSA PreCheck

 Did you know that you could actually use your Rapid Reward Points to cover your application fee for TSA PreCheck?

 That’s right!
 All you need is 9,000 points.
 Click here to start flying through security.

-Thanks for reading and please share any of your favorite Southwest Airline hacks or money saving tips below!
+Thanks for reading and please share any of your favorite Southwest Airlines hacks or money-saving tips below!